Skip to main content

 • Profile Area: Orders & Transformations

-and why these rules sometimes change.
+and why do these rules sometimes change?

 A group of people is standing together and demonstrating.
 Several people are raising their arms or holding up banners.
 One person is speaking through a megaphone.